bdelacretaz/megalophone/README.md

 # Megalophone
-An educational and live in-browser synth
+An educational and live in-browser synth, for now this is a _very early stage_ work in progress.

 ## Local test